daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 Go to <https://cran.r-project.org/bin/windows/base/> and download the latest version of R for Windows (4.0.2 at the time of writing).
 Open the file and follow the installer instructions accepting the default configuration.

-After the installation is complete, we will add the R executables to the PATH variable in terminal so that your can use it without typing the full path to R each time.
+After the installation is complete, we will add the R executables to the PATH variable in terminal so that you can use it without typing the full path to R each time.
 Open a terminal and type:

 ```
 code ~/.bash_profile